Celebrity favourite Chiltern Firehouse facing ‘large refurbishment’ after fire

 The London Fire Brigade (LFB) said that 20 fire engines and about 125 firefighters were involved in tackling the blaze on Chiltern Street in Marylebone on Friday.

-They said officers were first called at 2.52pm and are still at the scene, while the cause of the fire is unknown.
+They said crews were first called at 2.52pm and are still at the scene, while the cause of the fire is unknown.

 Videos on social media show flames which are engulfing the top of the building being doused by fire officers from a crane, while smoke billows out of the roof.